Route details, maps, pubs, features, local history and folklore for a wide variety of walks focusing primarily on Norfolk and Suffolk

 A simple walk using existing footpaths, lanes and tracks all of which are well defined.

-Follow the track between the houses down onto the lane.
-Turn right and follow the lane.
-This will pass through a double bend then across the railway and meet with Clayhill Road.
+At the end of the access road, turn right and follow the lane.
+This will pass through a double bend then across the railway and meets with Clayhill Road.
 Continue onwards.
 The junction with a road on the right is the old Leiston to Kelsale Road.
 This originally carried straight ahead to the left of the cottage opposite, but the present road has been realigned and another junction further up on the left is the continuation of the old road.

 Features